adamolnar/Final_Project/MANUAL_TESTING.md

 - The comment should appear in the comments section.

 ### Postconditions:
-- Users should be able to add comments to the post.
+- Registered users should be able to add comments to the post.

 ### Test Status:
 - [X] Pass